Arunk292002/Online-Learning-Platform/README.md

 ## Description

-This is an Elearning Platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It provides a comprehensive solution for delivering online courses, managing users, and facilitating communication between instructors and students.
+This MERN stack-based Elearning Platform offers a robust solution for both students and instructors, making it easy to manage courses, track progress, interact, and learn online.
+The platform is built with a focus on scalability, security, and user experience.
+By utilizing the MERN stack, the platform ensures high performance and seamless interaction between frontend and backend services.

 ## Features